 If a particular work-relationship isn’t going well, you may have grievances with the other party’s conduct.
 Using the “emotional bank account” framework helps you step back from resentment and take initiative to improve the situation.

 It doesn’t mean you should overlook your own needs.
 But it does let you try to balance the relationship, by introducing trust-building activities, or by reducing trust-eroding ones.

 This tip comes from our new book, Master Expert: how to use Expertship to achieve peak performance, seniority and influence in a technical role.
-Buy links for Master Expert .
+Where to buy Master Expert.